 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of current legislation, which may change.02 September 2016 Back to results
+They are based on our understanding of legislation at the date of publication.21 October 2016 Back to results

 Since 6 April 2015 a reduced annual allowance of £10,000 in respect of money purchase pension contributions, known as the money purchase annual allowance (MPAA), applies to individuals who have flexibly accessed their pension benefits.

 HMRC introduced the MPAA to ensure that there are no potential recycling issues with individuals claiming further tax relief on any new contributions made having just taken their pension benefits under the new flexibility rules.

 It is only when pension benefits have been flexibly accessed that the MPAA of £10,000 will apply.
 This includes various different options (known as trigger events) such as:

 - Taking an uncrystallised funds pension lump sum (UFPLS)

 - Taking income above the maximum GAD limit from an existing capped drawdown arrangement